jbgriesner/SmartFalcon/README.md

  ROCKET_ENV=production cargo run
 ```

-### Architecture and Assumptions
+### Architecture

-The `/data` folder contains the input json data files and th `universe.db` sqlite db file.
+- The `/data` folder contains the input json data files and th `universe.db` sqlite db file.
-The front-end corresponds to a single web page.
+- The front-end corresponds to a single web page.
 It is contained in the `static` folder and served by Rocket on the main route `/ `.
 All the routes are in the `c_3po` folder.
-The back-end is inside the `/src/millenium_falcon_onboard_computer` folder.

-I have made the following assumptions to limit data validation and thus code faster:
-- `data/universe.db` well formed
+- The back-end is inside the `/src/millenium_falcon_onboard_computer` folder.
+Its mainly managed by Rocket framework.
+I chose Rocket because it offers a central point to manage front and back in a simple way.
+It takes in charge the routing, the pre-processing and the post-processing of user queries.

 ## Algorithmic solution

-To compute the odds for the Falcon to save Endor, I propose a two-steps
+To compute the odds for the Falcon to save Endor, I propose a two-steps approach.
+During the first step I generate all possible paths from departure to arrival subject to autonomy and countdown constraints.
+During the second step I compute the odds for each valid path and I select the best one.
 Finding the "best path" from departure planet to source planet cannot be done with "standard" algorithms (DFS, BFS, A*, Bellmann...) because of the autonomy constraints.
-1/ Generate all paths

-why DFS ?
-allows to make the computations once and then everything is ok for the uploading file

-Complexity analysis: enormous!

-## Why Rocket & Technical choices

-Rocket framework offers a central point to manage front and back in a simple way.
-It takes in charge the routing, the pre-processing and the post-processing of user queries.
+I implemented a variant of DFS with "backtrack": when countdown is reached or autonomy null the Falcon backtracks.

 ## Personal notes

 From a personal point of view I really enjoyed to work on this project for the following reasons:
--
--
-- it was the first time I used Rocket.
-I was only used to iron, actix...

 Of course my implementation leaves room for many improvements.
-Optimization
-- I think tests are 100% necessary
+These improvements include unit and functional tests, web page customization, more abstractions...